thepirat000/Tuner/README.md

 - Play the song at index 0, Repeat 2 times, at 1.5x speed, using a randomization for the steps with seed = 5 `play 0,2,1.5,5`

+#### Play a song by file name
+- Format: _play SongFileName[,Iterations[,Speed[,Variation]]]_
+- Being:
+	- SongFileName=The song full file name (the file must exists, can be created with CREATE command)
+	- Iterations=Times to repeat the song (default is 1)
+		- value>0: Times to repeat
+		- value<=0: Repeat forever until it's stopped
+	- Speed=(optional) Speed to play at (1 is normal speed, 2 is double speed, 0.5 is half speed) (default is 1)
+		- value>0: Multiply speed by x
+	- Variation=(optional) number:
+		- value>0: randomize the steps order with the given number as seed.
+		- value=0: pseudo randomize steps
+		- value<0: no randomizing (default)

+Examples:

+- Play the song at file song1, no repetition, at normal speed `play song1`

+- Play the song at file song2, repeat 10 times, at 5x speed
+`play song2,10,5`

+- Play the song at file song3, repeat 20 times, at 4x speed, with pseudo-random steps order `play song3,20,4,0`

+- Play the song at file song4, Repeat 2 times, at 1.5x speed, using a randomization for the steps with seed = 5 `play song4,2,1.5,5`

 ### Song format
 - Format: _DefaultStepType StepsPSV_